moghwan/web.bouayad.app/README.md

 |:------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------:|
 |<img height="500" src="https://user-images.githubusercontent.com/2495180/221441540-ee8717a9-8eaf-4040-ac3d-19b7a5358299.png" >  |                                                   <img height="500" src="https://user-images.githubusercontent.com/2495180/224451926-b2099adf-0645-4a80-a0fb-c4b745689ad0.gif" >                                                   | <img height="500" src="https://user-images.githubusercontent.com/2495180/221441541-3b8d893c-b871-4905-b831-a456fc754ef3.png" > |

+## Transparency warning
+Production deployments on Vercel may use third-party tools to measure site performance, and the app uses their official package [@vercel/analytics](https://www.npmjs.com/package/@vercel/analytics).
+The app itself does not collect any data (eg. when you're running it on your own machine).

 ## Contributing
 - This repo is open to your contributions!
 Any improvements or a feature request are greatly appreciated
 - The project is still under development, please refer to [project progress](https://github.com/users/moghwan/projects/2) and [CONTRIBUTING.md](./CONTRIBUTING.md)
+- A repo for major browsers' extension is also made and available at [ext.bouayad.app](https://github.com/moghwan/ext.bouayad.app)

 ## Support
 - This project development is maintained in my free time, giving us a Star is greatly appreciated!